Lizbeth Rodríguez

-Lizbeth Rodríguez (born 22 May 1994), also known as Lizbeth Rodriguez la caza infieles, is a Mexican YouTuber and actress, and an ex member of the company Badabun, which distributes original viral content on YouTube and Facebook.
-She is known for hosting the YouTube channel's successful program, 'Exponiendo infieles' (Exposing cheaters), in which couples are offered money in exchange for letting her review the social media networks on their cell phones to determine how faithful the partners are.
+Lizbeth Rodríguez (born 22 May 1994), also known as Lizbeth Rodriguez, la caza infieles is a Mexican YouTuber, and an ex member of the company Badabun, which distributes original viral content on YouTube and Facebook.
+She is known for hosting the YouTube channel's successful program, 'Exponiendo infieles' (Exposing cheaters), in which couples are offered money in exchange for letting her review the social media networks on their cell phones and expose the unfaithful the partners are in her channel.

-As of May 2022, her personal YouTube channel has 9.02 million subscribers and she also has more than 11 million followers on Instagram and around 17 million followers on Facebook.
+As of May 2022, her personal YouTube channel has 9.36 million subscribers and she also has more than 11 million followers on Instagram and around 17 million followers on Facebook.

 Biography

 Lizbeth Rodriguez was born on 22 May 1994, in Tijuana, Baja California, Mexico.
 She grew up with domestic violence in the family and decided to study theater at the age of 16.
 Without her family's support, however, she left home to live with a friend and start her career.
 To support herself, she worked in different jobs as a waitress and in a karaoke.